BrandonXu6106/obsidianpublish/content/thoughts/blockchain.md

 Ideally we get to a point where we have a 'global computing service' (very Asiimov's Last Question-esque) through which we can embed IOT devices.
 This would turn all the sensors and bits of computing power into a global unified knowledge resources that manages the infrastructure of our society

 I'm curious how this relates to [truth](truth.md), specifically how different people have different views on 'reality' and 'truth'.
 How do we reconcile that at a global scale?
-What might [[plurality|pluriversal]] computing look like?
+What might [[plurality.md|pluriversal]] computing look like?